glowkeeper/P3D/docs/labs/week1Session12024.md

 # Week 1, Session 1 - Installing Unity and Integrating with GitHub

-This session's goal is to get your environment set up so you can complete the rest of the Programming for 3D (P3D) module.
+The goal of this session is to get your environment set up so you can complete the rest of the Programming for 3D (P3D) module.

 ## GitHub and Version Control